 Local Business Owners Split on Impact of Tax Reform, Trade Policies

-Local small business owners continue to project one of the strongest business outlooks nationwide this spring, according to the At the same time, the report found that entrepreneurs in Miami-Dade, Broward and Monroe counties are less confident in the economy, and have mixed views on the impact of last year’s landmark tax reform and trade tariffs.
+Local small business owners continue to project one of the strongest business outlooks nationwide this spring, according to the Spring 2019 Bank of America Business Advantage Small Business Owner Report.
+At the same time, the report found that entrepreneurs in Miami-Dade, Broward and Monroe counties are less confident in the economy, and have mixed views on the impact of last year’s landmark tax reform and trade tariffs.

 The report, based on a semiannual survey of over 1,500 small business owners across the country and the greater Miami area, reveals that: